Python is a widely used high-level programming language. It is also one of the most popular and flexible server-side languages.

 2. The installation window shows two checkboxes:

 - Add Python to PATH.
 The second option places the executable in the PATH variable after installation.
-You can also add Python to the PATH environment variable manually later.
+You can also manually add Python to the PATH environment variable later.

 For the most straightforward installation, we recommend ticking both checkboxes.